abnore/Canopy/README.md

 ## About

 Canopy is a simple windowing and input library for macOS.
-It is written in C with a native Objective-C backend and uses Cocoa directly — no third-party dependencies.
+It is written in C with a native Objective-C backend and uses Cocoa directly.
+No third-party dependencies.

 This project is **educational and experimental** in nature.
-It’s not intended for production or general distribution.
+It’s not intended for production or anything like that.
-The goal is to better understand macOS internals, event loops, and rendering pipelines by building something from scratch.
+I just want to better understand macOS internals and build something from scratch.

 >[!WARNING]
 >This project is **under active development** and is evolving quickly.
 >Features, function names, and structures may change at any time.
 Breaking changes are likely.
----

-## Purpose & Design

--  Built for learning and exploration
--  Provides a simple window and event loop system
--  Separates the window/event layer from the rendering layer
--  Uses a CPU-driven framebuffer model (with plans for optional GPU acceleration)
--  Keeps full control of the stack — no SDL, no GLFW, no external runtime deps

->[!NOTE]
->Canopy is intentionally minimal and only targets macOS.
->It does not aim for cross-platform support — it’s a learning tool and experiment in Cocoa + C interop.

 ---